Skip to content

 UartManager: A Non-Instantiable Lifecycle Manager

-UartManager is a purely static utility class — its entire purpose is to provide singleton access to UartDriver and act as a bridge to the HAL handle.
-We should not, and cannot, create instances of it:
+UartManager is a pure static utility class — its sole purpose is to provide singleton access to UartDriver and act as a bridge to HAL handles.
+You should not, and cannot, create an instance of it:

 cpp